MTrab/danfoss_ally/README.md

 Danfoss are NOT willing to help sort their documentation.<br>
 At this moment I can only advise AGAINST buying Danfoss Ally, or if you do then avoid their gateway and use the thermostats directly via DeConz, Zigbee2MQTT or ZHA.*

+*ALL FURTHER DEVELOPMENT IS HALTED DUE TO DEFECTIVE API AND MISSING DOCUMENTATION/WILLINGNESS FROM DANFOSS - THERE WILL BE NO FURTHER RELEASES UNTIL THIS IS FIXED BY DANFOSS*

 ### Installation:

 #### HACS